zambal/vaux/README.md

   "<body><div><span>oranje</span></div><div>1</div><div>2</div><div>3</div><div>Ok</div></body>"
 ```

-If you want to apply a directive to a list of elements, you can use the special `v-template` element as a wrapper, as it won't get rendered.
+If you want to apply a directive to a list of elements, you can use the
+`template` element as a wrapper, as it won't get rendered by default (you can
+use the `:keep` directive to keep te `template` element in the rendered output).

 ```elixir
   defmodule Components.AnotherComponent2 do